 If this is you, how much will you need in your pension pot to have enough in retirement?
 We've crunched the numbers.

-If you were looking to get a comfortable post-tax income of £27,000 a year and wanted to get a guaranteed income paid to you via a joint-life annuity, you'd need a pot of £298,000, according to our calculations.
+If you were looking to get a comfortable post-tax income of £25,000 a year and wanted to get a guaranteed income paid to you via a joint-life annuity, you'd need a pot of £262,500, according to our calculations.
 This also factors in receiving annual state pension of around £14,000 as a couple, so you'd need to generate annuity income of around £9,000 per year.

 To get the same amount from income drawdown, which sees you keeping your money invested in your pension and withdrawing a regular income, you’d need £144,950.
 This assumes your savings grow by 3% annually.